YelIowFox/MIDI-Synthesizer/README.md

 Serial port - port of arduino *// in this case "COM3"*
 MIDI In/Out - virtual MIDI In/Out Port *// "loopMIDI Port"*
 ![](images/Hairless-MIDI_Serial.PNG)
-* Make sure that the [baud rate of the arduino](MIDI_Keyboard/MIDI_Keyboard.ino),Serial monitor  and the Serial-MIDI bridge are the same:
+* Make sure that the [baud rate of the arduino](MIDI_Keyboard/MIDI_Keyboard.ino),Serial monitor and the Hairless MIDI are the same:

 ![](images/BridgeRate.PNG) ![](images/ArduRate.PNG)

 ![](images/MonitorRate.PNG)

-You can access the settings tab of the Serial-MIDI by:
+You can access the settings tab of the Hairless MIDI by:
-File->Preferences
+File-->Preferences

 ---